Last Updated on

 A drive around and you know why this area is so sought after.
 The spectacular views of Goa from here are of course, the topmost reason for it 🙂

-We returned back to Panjim to make a quick stop over for some pictures of the Our Lady of the Immaculate Conception church.
+Technically the heritage tour of Fontainhas ended with the Altinho hill.
+However, here is a bonus attraction.
+The Our Lady of the Immaculate Conception church in Panjim .
 What is special about it, well, you can see it for yourself. 🙂

 - Goa has an airport of its own and has a fairly decent frequency of flights linking to most major cities in India.

 - One can also, reach Goa by road or rail.